strophe/strophejs/README.md

 Chrome, Chrome for Android, Opera and the mobile Opera browser.

 ## License

-licensed under the MIT license, except for the files sha1.js, base64.js and md5.js, which are licensed as public domain and BSD (see these files for details).
+It is licensed under the MIT license, except for the files sha1.js, base64.js and md5.js, which are licensed as public domain and BSD (see these files for details).